Being Humbled: An Opportunity for Growth and to Reveal An Untold Story

 This occasion like so many others was ‘charged’ with many emotions as well as the Power of the Celestial circumstances and the Full Moon.
 The Power of this Place.
 The loss of Mel was a difficult experience that wreaked havoc in my family – repercussions that are still felt.
 And my own guilt and felt sense of certain responsibilities in creating that havoc – during his passing – was also very present.
 My family is challenging to say the least, but probably no more ‘dysfunctional’ than many others (although I often wonder!).
 Dealing with the traumas of childhood woundings around poverty, alcohol, violence, abuse of all types, terrible allegations, addiction, family secrets, generational traumas, ancestral traumas, pain, abhorrent behaviors, etc. is a life-long endeavor and is the most difficult ‘work’ to undertake.
 I applaud all those whom are doing it.
 Keep going.
 Keep.
 Going.

 I lovingly laid-out my altar and opened Sacred Space and began my prayers.
 Often free-form singing, chanting, movement like Tai Chi Chuan / Qigong (I think I can begin to understand the ‘Whirling Dervishes’ of Mystical Sufism and the Mevlevi Order), rattling, drumming, etc. make up my time in prayer – as well as a constant ‘dialog’ with the Spirits of the Place / the Land and with Great Spirit.
 On this particular occasion I was so overcome with emotion, with such profound grief and sadness, that I fell to my knees and bowed my head to touch the magnificent sandstone plateau (a raised platform / altar in and of itself) in the very bottom of The Bowl - that is certainly an ancient place for prayer.
 The tears were welling-up and streaming down my face as I begged my Lord Hanuman, my chosen deity or object of worship (Avatar of G-O-D), to take away my pain and sorrow – and to show Himself to me – His Humble Servant.
 I’ve been a Hanuman devotee for years – and that’s a story for another time – but suffice to say that He ‘revealed’ Himself to me, He 'came-through.'
 As I opened my tear-filled eyes and looked-up, the first thing that filled my vision, the very first thing I saw, that could be made out through the profuse tears, was Lefty’s Wise, Benevolent, Noble face – as He had come right up close to me to provide comfort – almost touching my face - to ‘tell me’ that everything’s OK.
 The second thing I saw was the Great Bulwark of the Mountain directly behind Him, literally ‘crowning’ Him, filling the periphery of the scene - magnificently illuminated by the fading desert Sun and the rising Full Moon – glowing in the many hues of the glorious desert sunset.
-And in that very moment, in that exact instant, the ‘Three’ (the 'Holy Trinity') became One – Supreme Devotion, Unconditional LOVE, and Awesome Majesty.
+And in that very moment, in that exact instant, the ‘Three’ (a 'Holy Trinity') became One – Supreme Devotion, Unconditional LOVE, and Awesome Majesty.
 My Great Lord Hanuman, My Beloved Lefty, and that Mountain - Hanuman’s Mountain.

 This was February 22, 2014.
 And ever since, and forever more, it was the day I met my Great Lord Hanuman in Form.
 He chose Lefty to reveal Himself to me – and I was finally able to ‘see’ It – to ‘comprehend’ It – to Behold Him.
 It was so far ‘beyond’ me, so far beyond this World and everything in it.
 It was All and Everything, All at once.
 And it was an absolute Perfect Moment.
 Ecstatic.
 Great Joy and Great Sorrow – and all emotions all at once.
 All human experience all at once.
 Again, as the Great Bard would say, “the felt presence of immediate experience.”
 The Great, Cosmic Order, Hierarchy, and Plan opened for me – and I beheld the Glory of R-A-M.